On the Feedback Law in Stochastic Optimal Nonlinear Control

-But, as the dimension $d~$ increases, the number of basis functions, and more importantly, the number of evaluations required to evaluate the integrals go up exponentially.
-There has been recent success using the Deep RL paradigm where deep neural networks are used as nonlinear function approximators to keep the parametrization tractable \cite{RLHD1, RLHD2, RLHD3, RLHD4, RLHD5}, however, the training times required for these approaches, and the variance of the solutions, is still prohibitive.
-Hence, the primary problem with ADP/ RL techniques is the CoD inherent in the complex representation of the cost-to-go function, and the exponentially large number of evaluations required for its estimation resulting in high solution variance which makes them unreliable and inaccurate. \\
+But, as the dimension $d$ increases, the number of samples required for evaluation grows exponentially.
+There has been recent success using the Deep RL paradigm where deep neural networks are used as nonlinear function approximators to keep the parametrization tractable \cite{RLHD1, haarnoja2018soft, fujimoto2018addressing, RLHD4, RLHD5}, however, the training times required for these approaches, and the variance of the solutions, is still prohibitive.
+Hence, the primary problem with ADP/ RL techniques is the CoD inherent in the complex representation of the cost-to-go function, and the exponentially large number of evaluations required for its estimation resulting in high solution variance which makes them unreliable and inaccurate.